Marc Oberweis

-Marc Oberweis (born 6 November 1982) is a retired Luxembourgian footballer who last played as a goalkeeper for Jeunesse Esch in Luxembourg's domestic National Division.
+Marc Oberweis (born 6 November 1982) is a retired Luxembourgish footballer who last played as a goalkeeper for Jeunesse Esch in Luxembourg's domestic National Division.

 Club career

 Oberweis came through the youth ranks at F91 Dudelange where he made his senior debut in 2002.
 In 2004, he joined Grevenmacher.

 International career

 Oberweis made his debut for Luxembourg in a March 2005 World Cup qualification match against Latvia, taking the national team jersey over from Alija Besic.
 He went on to earn 7 caps, 5 of them FIFA World Cup qualification matches.

 He also played several Euro League and Champions League Qualification games for his clubs Jeunesse Esch, CS Grevenmacher and F91 Dudelange.